-DFF attaches importance to the project description containing a description of any sub-projects, including PhD and postdoctoral projects.
+DFF places emphasis on the requirement that the application includes a clear account of the ways in which the project contributes to the green transition.
+Additionally, DFF attaches importance to the project description containing a description of the content of any sub-projects, including PhD and postdoctoral projects.
 The applicant can apply for funding for PhD and postdoctoral scholarships if they have a clear independent function within, and form an integral part of, the research project.
+Postdoctoral candidates must have obtained their PhD or achieved equivalent qualifications, e.g. a positive assistant professorship evaluation ("adjunktbedømmelse"), within the last four years at the time of the application deadline (see section 5.3.3 for calculation of the PhD age in relation to maternity leave, etc.).

-Postdoctoral candidates must have obtained their PhD or achieved equivalent qualifications (e.g. a positive assistant professorship evaluation ("adjunktbedømmelse") within the last four years at the time of the application deadline (see Section 5.3.3 for calculation of the PhD age in relation to maternity leave, etc.).
-When applying for research funding for PhD scholarships, there must be a sufficiently balanced relationship between the contribution of senior researchers and PhD scholars to the project, so that all registered participants have a concrete role in the project work.
+There must be a sufficiently balanced relationship between the roles of all listed participants in the project, and the concrete roles of each participant must be accounted for/justified.

-An account for the proposed recruitment process must be provided, if the application includes requests for funding of unnamed PhD students and/or unnamed postdoctoral participants.
+An account of the proposed recruitment process must be provided, if the application includes requests for funding of unnamed PhD students and/or unnamed postdoctoral candidates.

-The project description must not exceed 5 A4 pages including figures, tables, etc., but excluding references/bibliography (see section 5.3.1).
-Please note the table in section 5.3, which provides an overview of which appendices are mandatory to attach.
+The project description must not exceed 5 A4 pages (including figures, tables, etc.) and maximum 15,000 characters including spaces, figure captions, formulas, etc. (see also section 5.3.1).
+References/bibliography must be uploaded as a separate appendix.
+Please note that the overview of appendices (section 5.3) offers a complete list of the appendices that must be attached.